Increasing access to recycled water quality on the Bellarine

 Portarlington Water Reclamation Plant upgrade

-We’re upgrading the Portarlington Water Reclamation Plant on Grassy Point Road.
+We’re upgrading the Portarlington Water Reclamation Plant (WRP) on Grassy Point Road.
 The upgrade involves constructing a new treatment plant to produce fit-for-purpose recycled water at a significantly lower salinity level than the existing high salinity Class C water.

 This new infrastructure will deliver certainty for local farmers and businesses, with a secure high-quality water supply irrespective of seasonal conditions.